Hematodinium: Description of the organism

-Scientists speculate that spore ingestion is the main transmission pathway in which crustacean hosts acquire Hematodinium parasites (Shields, 1994).
+Scientists speculate that spore ingestion is the main transmission pathway in which crustacean hosts acquire Hematodinium parasites.
 However, cannibalism with the ingestion of trophonts is another possibility.
-Vegetative cells known as trophonts are usually located in the host’s hemolymph and quickly multiply via schizogony.
+Vegetative cells known as trophonts are usually located in the host's hemolymph and quickly multiply via schizogony.
 Plasmodia containing 2 to 8 nuclei are motile in H. perezi.
-Sporulation follows, leading to the formation of prespores then of dinospores.
+Sporulation follows, leading to the formation of prespores and then of dinospores.
 Dinospores supposedly exit the host through small openings in the carapace or through antennal glands.
 Macrospores are slightly larger than microspores by a few micrometers, and both are able to withstand ocean water conditions for several days.

-Discrepancies in life stages can occur due to the timing of parasite acquisition as well as due to varying maturation rates of parasites in different hosts (Shields, 1994).
+Discrepancies in life stages can occur due to the timing of parasite acquisition as well as due to varying maturation rates of parasites in different hosts.
 For example, in host C. bairdi, sporulation can occur in more or less than a year.
 In contrast, studies concerning hosts Portunus pelagicus and Scylla serrata suggest a faster development rate of Hematodinium parasites.

 Life cycle of Hematodinium sp. in host Nephrops norvegicus

 One particular species with a known life cycle is the unnamed Hematodinium parasite taken from host Nephrops norvegicus.
-Appleton and Vickerman’s (1998) in vitro experiments describe the fusion of macrodinospores and microdinospores to produce filamentous trophonts that form colonies known as ‘Gorgonlocks.’
-Next, these Gorgonlocks either progress into ‘clump’ colonies, or they become an interconnected plasmodial colony known as an arachnoid trophont.
+Appleton and Vickerman's in vitro experiments describe the fusion of macrodinospores and microdinospores to produce filamentous trophonts that form colonies known as 'Gorgonlocks.'
+Next, these Gorgonlocks either progress into 'clump' colonies or become an interconnected plasmodial colony known as an arachnoid trophont.
 The arachnoid trophont enlarges to form an arachnoid sporont, which enters sporogony to produce sporoblasts.
 Sporogenesis follows in which sporoblasts develop into macro- and microspores, coming full circle with the life cycle.
-Appleton and Vickerman (1998) suggest that the life stage that scientists often encounter Hematodinium sp. is sporogony.
-However, other researchers oppose their proposition as trophic stages have been found in other hosts (Meyers et al., 1987).
+They suggest that the life stage that scientists often encounter Hematodinium sp. is sporogony.
+However, other researchers oppose their proposition as trophic stages have been found in other hosts.

 Two examples of partial life cycles of Hematodinium sp.

-An incomplete life cycle of a Hematodinium species in the hemolymph of host Chionoecetes bairdi was also documented by Eaton et al. (1991).
-The plasmodial trophont produced amoeboid trophonts, which then morphed into prespores and dinospores (Meyers et al., 1987).
-Both Meyers et al. (1987) and Eaton et al. (1991) described macrodinospores measuring between 12 and 14 mm long and microspores between 7 and 9 mm long.
+An incomplete life cycle of a Hematodinium species in the hemolymph of host Chionoecetes bairdi was also documented.
+The plasmodial trophont produced amoeboid trophonts, which then morphed into prespores and dinospores.
+Researchers described macrodinospores measuring between 12 and 14 mm long and microspores between 7 and 9 mm long.

-Additionally, a partial life cycle of Hematodinium sp. is made available by Shields and Squyars’ (2000) observations in host Callinectes sapidus.
+Another partial life cycle of Hematodinium sp. was observed in the host Callinectes sapidus.
 This life history contrasts that of the parasite found in N. norvegicus described earlier.
 The vermiform plasmodium either buds to create more plasmodia, or it enters merogony.
 The vegetative amoeboid trophonts detach during segmentation, in which fission processes follow.
 Eventually, the amoeboid trophonts stop for a final fission division, as a result of high cellular densities.
 They proceed to a final sporogonal division to produce four dinospores.